NurtenC/OOP_GROUP17/README.md

 - **Nurten Çiftçioğlu**  :  Added GUI elements.
 Has done significant amount of work on implementation.
 - **Mehmet Emre Yıldız**  :  Wrote the README documentation.
 Did some QA testing.
 - **Berat Mut**  :  Offered ideas on implementation.
 Did some QA testing.
 - **Furkan Demir**  :    Has generated the Doxygen documentation.
+Helped with implementation.
 Did some QA testing.
 - **Mustafa Kamal Mustafa Mustafa**  :  Has done significant amount of work on implementation.